 Inflation is generally controlled by the Central Bank and/or the government.
 The main policy used is monetary policy – set by Central Banks.
 However, in theory, there are a variety of tools to control inflation including:

 - Monetary policy – Setting interest rates.
 Higher interest rates reduce demand, leading to lower economic growth and lower inflation

 - Control of money supply – Monetarists argue there is a close link between the money supply and inflation, therefore controlling money supply can control inflation.

 - Supply-side policies – policies to increase competitiveness and efficiency of the economy, putting downward pressure on long-term costs.

 - Fiscal policy – a higher rate of income tax could reduce spending and inflationary pressures.

 - Wage controls.
 Trying to control wages could, in theory, help to reduce inflationary pressures.
-However, apart from the 1970s, rarely used.
+However, apart from the 1970s, it has been rarely used.